 The documents published in the appendix of the book clearly show this remark to be wrong.
 Other than that, it is an excellent book, and a must-read for everyone who wants to know all about the U.S. serial and buzz number systems.
 The book also has a very large number of interesting and rare photos, most of them forty or more years old.

-I also owe many thanks to Bill Larkins, founder of the American Aviation Historical Society (AAHS), who very kindly allowed me the use of so many of his rare and amazing photos.
+I also owe many thanks to Bill Larkins, founder of the American Aviation Historical Society (AAHS), who very kindly allowed me to use so many of his rare and amazing photos.
 Bill went to great lengths to find suitable photos for this article, for which I am very grateful.

 Sources used in the compilation of this web page: